Lactation Consultant Resume Examples

 - List work experience in reverse chronological order, starting with the most recent position.

-- Use bullet points to detail achievements and responsibilities, ensuring they align with the job description.
+- Use bullet points to detail achievements and responsibilities, so they align with the job description.

 - Focus on measurable outcomes, such as increased breastfeeding rates or successful education programs.